December 6 2013 Latest news:

 Lennon's corner caused problems and Cuellar turned the ball past Mignolet and into his own net to give Tottenham the equaliser.

-A one-goal cushion looked vulnerable but Sunderland were not giving up and Lloris had to be alert to turn Cuellar’s free-kick behind.
+A one-goal cushion looked vulnerable and Sunderland were not giving up and Lloris had to be alert to turn Cuellar's free-kick behind.

 Bale was, once again, booked for diving when he went down without being touched by Gardner as the match entered the final 10 minutes.

 Moments later, Clint Dempsey sent Adebayor clean through but Mignolet kept him out with his feet once again.

 The Black Cats kept coming and Kyle Naughton was calm in the middle to clear Johnson's cross with four minutes remaining.

 Lloris had to be alert to palm away another corner in stoppage time but Spurs were able to hold on for a vital three points in the race for a Champions League position.

 Sunderland: Mignolet, Larsson (Wickham 80), Gardner, Kilgallon (Campbell 62), Colback, O'Shea (Bramble 68), Johsnon, McClean, Cuellar, Fletcher, Sessegnon.

 Tottenham: Lloris, Lennon (Parker 83), Adebayor, Bale (Sigurdsson 90), Naughton, Defoe (Dempsey 76), Dembele, Dawson, Walker, Sandro, Caulker.